bit-whisperer/RazerBlade152022Drivers/README.md

 I created this fix and I can confirm that it works.
 If Razer addresses this with a BIOS update I will update this readme.

+Update May 2024 - Razer has finally addressed this in a firmware update. https://mysupport.razer.com/app/answers/detail/a_id/9729

 # Trackpad jumpy tracking fix

 Big thanks to Nukley for this fix.
 This fix is derrived from https://github.com/Nukley/SynapticsUnfuckerator2